 Students will have the opportunity to visit local museums, sites, and cultural attractions in the evenings.
-The program will also include optional weekend excursions to locations such as Toledo and Grenanda.
+The program will also include optional weekend excursions at additional cost to locations such as Segovia, Toledo, Grenanda, and Asturias.

 How does the FHU Abroad Office address safety concerns?

-The health and safety of students traveling overseas is of the utmost importance to Freed-Hardeman University.
-Every effort is made to keep our students abroad safe.
-An entire pre-departure orientation meeting is spent educating students about safety while traveling abroad and what to do in the event of an emergency.
-The FHU Abroad Office is constantly watching for any travel alerts or warnings that might affect our students who are studying abroad.
-The U.S. State Department works to alert U.S. citizens of any international travel risks.
-In the event of an emergency, the FHU Abroad Office will be in close contact with the faculty supervisor traveling with the students as well as the students and parents involved.
+The health and safety of students traveling overseas is always very important to Freed-Hardeman University.
+Every effort is made to keep our students abroad safe and secure.
+An entire pre-departure orientation meeting is spent educating students about safety concerns, appropriate conduct while traveling abroad, and what to do in the event of an emergency.
+In the event of an emergency, the FHU Abroad Office will be in close contact with the faculty supervisor traveling with the students as well as the students and family members involved.

 Preparing for the ProgramWhat are the pre-departure orientation meetings?